Everything you need to know about industrial valve types & applications from this article. (High recommended to Favorites )

-The plug valve has tapered or cylindrical form as a plugin the valve body and is usually secured by a spring-loaded screw on the bottom side of the valve, or a bonnet and packing at the top end.
+The plug valve has a tapered or cylindrical form as a plugin for the valve body and is usually secured by a spring-loaded screw on the bottom side of the valve, or a bonnet and packing at the top end.

 - Ball valve with PTFE, RPTFE, TEFLON, Metal seat ring, and packing box.
-When the ball valve closing the ball, the fluids get into the dead spaces, in the open position, aggressive fluids harmes the ball surface.
+When the ball valve closes the ball, the fluids get into the dead spaces, in the open position, aggressive fluids harmes the ball surface.